1st Edition

 Biography

-Angélica Cabrera Torrecilla is a research scholar and member of the National System of Researchers of Mexico specialising in the cultural studies of space and time, focusing mainly on the multiverse and techno-digital contexts in fiction and popular culture.
+Angélica Cabrera Torrecilla is a postdoctoral researcher at the School of Humanities of Osaka University and member of the National System of Researchers of Mexico.
+She specialises in the cultural studies of space and time, focusing mainly on the multiverse and techno-digital contexts in fiction and popular culture.
 She is the author of What if a Multiverse?
-Literatura y ciencia en la obra de Grant Morrison (2019), and more than twenty published articles and book chapters.
-She has research experience in Mexico, UK, Japan, Germany, and Spain.
+Literatura y ciencia en la obra de Grant Morrison (2019), and more than 20 published articles and book chapters.
+She has research experience in Mexico, the United Kingdom, Japan, Germany, and Spain.

-Gerardo Blumenkratz.
-Chair, Media & Communication Arts Dept., City College of New York/CUNY.
+Gerardo Blumenkratz, Chair, Media & Communication Arts Department, City College of New York, City University of New York.